Cheese danish are easy to make when you start with refrigerated crescent roll dough!

 Sure, once in a great while I may be selfish and cook something I know Handsome won’t touch with a ten foot pole, but sometimes I see a recipe that’s all for him and I rush to the kitchen to make it.
 He works all day (usually outside on the hottest days or up on a roof in the coldest) and doesn’t always stop to eat anything nutritious, so dinners at night aren’t about the blog, they are about feeding him well to make up for the long day.

-In the morning we both don’t often stop for breakfast but he has been guilty for falling for the buy one get one free Entenmann’s danish from time to time.
+In the morning, neither of us often stop for breakfast, but he has been guilty of falling for the buy one get one free Entenmann’s cheese danish from time to time.
 Ever wanted to know why you don’t let your other half go to the market alone when your the one that does the cooking?
 Yeah, that’s why.

-So here’s a much more cost efficient semi-home made version that you can whip up in a few minutes and have ready fresh every day to prevent drive-by snacking from your local Quicky Mart.
+So here’s a much more cost efficient semi-home made version of cheese danish that you can whip up in a few minutes and have ready and fresh every day.
+Hopefully this will prevent drive-by snacking at your local Quickie Mart.

 Easy Cheese Danish

 - 2 tubes Crescent Rolls

 - 1 (8 oz.) package cream cheese (softened)

 - ¼ cup granulated white sugar